WE ARE FILLING UP THE POOL WITH FISH!

-In August 2018 Wollondilly Leisure Centre teamed up to help raise funds for “Our Community Pantry” at Bargo.
+Back again for 2019, Wollondilly Leisure Centre is teaming up to help raise funds for “Our Community Pantry” at Bargo.
 Our first “FiSHiN Wollondilly” was a great success with over 2000 people coming along to try their luck and help the junior members of their families catch a fish.
-Held over 2 weekends, the event helped fundraise for Our Community Pantry.
-The goal being to help purchase a cool room for the pantry so they can expand their service, store more meals and eventually open during an evening.
+2019’s event will be on the 3rd & 4th August and also the following weekend 10th and 11th August.

 - There will be 3 morning sessions and 3 afternoon sessions each day

 - Each fishing session will run for 1 hour – The pool will be divided up into individual spots

 - Each ticket gets you 1 spot for 1 hour (you can buy multiple sessions in a row or multiple spots)

 - A family can share a spot, with one person allowed to fish at a time

 - Fishing spots are allocated on the day, no reservations

 - You can keep one fish per session, catch more than one & put it back

 - Share the spot between a family, but only one person gets to fish at a time

 - There is a limit of ‘one fishing line’ per spot